-Square One tasting room is located inside the Napa Tourist Info Center in downtown Napa.
-The center is owned by Ron and Susan Altamura, a name synonymous with the city of Napa, its development and wine industry.
+Square One tasting room is located inside the Napa Tourist Information Center in downtown Napa.
+The center was founded by Ron and Susan Altamura, their last name synonymous with the city of Napa, its development and wine industry.
 Ron’s cousin George Altamura is a local developer and was one of the owners of the old Napa Town Center (since sold and completely remodeled) and George’s son Frank and his wife Karen own Altamura winery in the eastern part of the county and the excellent Ciccio Restaurant in Yountville.

-There are actually two visitor centers in town (sometimes a source for confusion), the official Napa Valley Welcome Center is located on the river front, operated by the Destination Council and this one – but this one is the only visitor center in the valley to also offer wine tasting.
+There are actually two visitor centers in town (sometimes a source for confusion), the official Napa Valley Welcome Center is located on the river front, operated by Visit Napa Valley and this one – but this one is the only visitor center in Napa to also offer daily wine tasting.
 Many visitor’s stop in to find out about the area’s wineries; as a result it certainly makes sense to offer wine tasting on site.

-Ron and Susan don’t have their own winery but they feature a number of wines from some of Napa’s larger, more prominent and often historic wineries including Beringer, Etude, Stags’ Leap Winery, Raymond and St. Clement.
-Other than here, the only way to taste these particular wines in the valley is to make appointments and or visit each winery.
+Susan does not own her own winery but rather features a number of wines from some of Napa Valley’s larger, more prominent and often historic wineries including Beringer, Etude, Stags’ Leap Winery and Raymond Vineyards.
+Other than here, the only way to taste these particular wines in the valley is visit each of these respective wineries.

 The tasting bar is separated from the rest of the center (more privacy) and features the bar as well as chairs and small tables.
 Along with wine, they also serve craft beer.

-In addition the center offers a wife variety of Napa Valley merchandise including wine souvenirs and plenty of books on wine and about the Napa Valley.
+In addition the center offers a wide variety of Napa Valley merchandise including wine souvenirs and plenty of books on wine and about the Napa Valley.
 Also complimentary Napa related magazines and a map of downtown Napa.

 Also note the St. Helena Olive Oil company takes up the large back portion of this visitor’s center – this is the same company that started in St. Helena – this is their outlet for the city of Napa.
 Lots of their olive oil is for sale here and you can also taste samples.